vivektara24/A-Cluster-Analysis-of-Ground-Reaction-Forces/README.md

-# Machine Learning for Foot Strike Pattern Analysis
+# A Cluster Analysis of Ground Reaction Forces

 #### Introduction